Paper airplane icon

 So, you wanna know all about the transport in Albania.

 Well, I will tell you this.
 It’s a little bit chaotic, to say the least, but it’s well worth it.
 I came across a few people who were so put off by the reputation of public transport in Albania that they actually avoided coming to this wonderful country.
-Now that’s a crying shame if you ask me and the thing is, in reality, it isn’t all that difficult.
+Now that’s a crying shame if you ask me, and the thing is, in reality, it isn’t all that difficult.

 That said, what I love about Albania is that it’s a chaotic country that reminds me very much of Asia.
-It’s a far cry from Western Europe and it’s what makes it so special.
-It’s almost trapped in a timewarp where you’ve got to just let things go a little!
+It’s a far cry from Western Europe, and it’s what makes it so special.
+It’s almost trapped in a time warp where you’ve got to just let things go a little!

-In Albania, you have to go with the flow a little, let things happen and leave a little bit more time to get anywhere…no matter how close you think it is and even if it is pre-booked!
+In Albania, you have to go with the flow a little, let things happen and leave a little bit more time to get anywhere… no matter how close you think it is and even if it is pre-booked!

-There are several main methods of transport around Albania, probably even more than I’ve mentioned here if you fancy jumping in the back of a horse and cart.
+There are several main methods of transport around Albania, probably even more than I’ve mentioned here, if you fancy jumping in the back of a horse and cart.
+But these are the most common!

 Ok, so you’re probably wondering, “Can I get around Albania without a car?”
-The short answer is hell yeah you can.
+The short answer is hell yeah, you can.
 The long answer is, do you enjoy standing around a sketchy area of town looking at your watch whilst pacing up and down?
 You’re planning on visiting Albania, of course, you bloody do!

 So, here I will give you a rundown of the different methods of public transport in Albania.